-- Launch Dirac Live.
-It will immediately start looking for an amplifier on the network.
+- Once you launch Dirac Live It will immediately start looking for an amplifier on the network:

 - The AVR7/9 or M9 should be located within about 60 seconds.
 If it is not, the amplifier is either not on the same network or there is something in the network blocking communication.
 Dirac Live will quit after about 2 minutes of searching.

 - ****SPECIAL NOTE***** Only one computer running Dirac will be able to see the amplifier at one time.
 If you try to run Dirac on a different computer while another computer is connected, Dirac will not be able to find the amplifier.